ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0045-the-narathiwat-incident-2026.md

 - are interpreted through a security lens
 - and positioned as potential sources of instability

+Subsequent clarification (April 2026) stated that these remarks referred to specific cases rather than entire systems.
-The remark illustrates how ideological narratives can be mobilized during crisis communication.
+The framing remains structurally relevant because it illustrates how ideological narratives are mobilized during crisis communication.

 ---